It’s a hotly contested discussion in our house – which is better – DEAR Inventory or Cin7.

 I didn’t know this until last week – but you can convert DEAR Inventory into almost any language.
 Printing in Thai is apparently an issue at this point, but DEAR has clients in Canada using DEAR Inventory in French and printing documents in French.
 You can easily convert DEAR into Mandarin with the click of a button on the main screen and more.
 DEAR Inventory is built on the UNICODE format and can be easily translated, so if this is something you need, this is a very powerful feature.

-All-in-one solution – POS, B2B, Ecommerce and shipping integrations
+All-in-one solution – POS, B2B, E-commerce and shipping integrations

 DEAR Inventory now has a built-in POS and B2B portal as well as all the wholesale functionality it has always had.
-This means that you can run your wholesale business, but then also have all your retail operations connected to the same data, as well as take orders 24 hours a day, 7 days a week with the B2B online ordering portal.
-These are features that Cin7 have had for some time, which DEAR Inventory have added over the last year with great success.
+This means that you can run your wholesale business but then also have all your retail operations connected to the same data, as well as take orders 24 hours a day, 7 days a week with the B2B online ordering portal.
+These are features that Cin7 has had for some time, which DEAR Inventory have added over the last year with great success.

 Price override functionality